MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-determine-if-outlook-downloaded-only-the-header-of-a-message.md

 ---

-# How to: Determine if Outlook Downloaded Only the Header of a Message
+# Determine if Outlook Downloaded Only the Header of a Message